dinith95/CodingBook/database/sql.md

 - can store variable length of characters
 - can store the non unicode charactor data

+### Bit
+- declared as `BIT`
+- can store 0 or 1 or NULL
+- used to represent Boolean Data

 ### Decimal ( Numeric )

 - declared as `DECIMAL(8,5)`